 - Professional registration the programme includes the knowledge, skills and behaviours typically required to achieve full member or chartered status with the industry's recognised professional bodies.
-The final assessment process for this Apprenticeship will typically be partly representative of the review process required for professional registration. - Senior Leader Master's Degree Apprenticeship (SLMDA) for those that are in a suitable job role.
-The programme is suitable for construction professional in Contract Manager/Director, Executive, Director, Chief Executive Officer, and similar role where duties include leadership, management and directing. - MSc Construction Management or an MSc in another built environment discipline.
+The final assessment process for this Apprenticeship will typically be partly representative of the review process required for professional registration. - MSc Construction Management or an MSc in another built environment discipline.